 - Plenty of winter must-haves like these classic riding boots (here's the link for the extended calf version), these suede tall boots, and this belted coat.

 - Ann Taylor does leopard print well.
-These calf hair booties remind me of the pair I have, this bow blouse is chic under a blazer or badass with dark jeans, this faux fur stole will add glam to your winter coats.
+These calf hair booties remind me of the pair I have.
+This bow blouse is chic under a blazer or badass with dark jeans, and this faux fur stole will add glam to your winter coats.

 - J. Crew is sale-ing it up again this weekend with 30% off your order and 40% off if you spend over $200.